alexandersundstrom/fruktkorg-app/README.md

 This will install [Prettier](https://prettier.io/).
 It's used for formatting js, jsx and scss files.
 Many IDEs, like IntelliJ also has a plugin that can be used for formatting together with *Prettier*.

 There is also a `post-commit` and `pre-commit` hook added.
-Install those and *Prettier* will executed when commiting.
+Install those and *Prettier* will execute when commiting code.

 Npm also installs [JSDoc 3](https://www.npmjs.com/package/jsdoc).
 This creats html views for javascript documentation.
-The output folder is `web/out`.
+The output folder is `web/jsdoc`.
 It's created once you run `npm run dev` or `npm run jsdoc`.

 ### Run
 * `npm run dev` and open [localhost:8080](http://localhost:8080)